ShivangiSingh17/Java-Jet/README.md

 3)<B> Object-</B> It the most basic unit of OOPs.An object consists of :

- - STATE: It is represented by attributes of an object.
+ - State: It is represented by attributes of an object.
 It also reflects the properties of an object.

- - BEHAVIOUR : It is represented by methods of an object.
+ - Behaviour : It is represented by methods of an object.
 It also reflects the response of an object with other objects.

- - IDENTITY: It gives a unique name to an object and enables one object to interact with other objects.
+ - Identity: It gives a unique name to an object and enables one object to interact with other objects.

  A simple program to explain the concept of object can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Object.java).

 4)<B>Classes-</B>Class is a user defined blueprint or prototype from which objects are created.It shows the set of properties that are common to all objects of same type.
 In general, class declarations includes:

-- MODIFIERS : A class can be public or has default access.
+- Modifiers : A class can be public or has default access.

-- CLASS NAME: The name should begin with a letter <B>(capitalized by convention).</B>
+- Class Name: The name should begin with a letter <B>(capitalized by convention).</B>

-- SUPER CLASS: The name of the class’s parent (superclass),preceded by the keyword extends.
+- Super Class: The name of the class’s parent (superclass),preceded by the keyword extends.

-- BODY: The class body surrounded by braces, { }.
+- Body: The class body surrounded by braces, { }.

  A simple program to explain the concept of classes can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class.java).

-#### NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.To access members defined within the class, you need to create objects.
+ ##### :star::star:NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.To access members defined within the class, you need to create objects.

 Example of Class and Object together is [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class%20and%20Objects.java).